Our Members build better communities, and we’re proud to be the bank that puts them first.

-In the midst of the COVID-19 pandemic 2020-21, was a year with many challenges.
+In the midst of the COVID-19 pandemic, 2020-21 was a year with many challenges.
 Our healthcare workers fought tirelessly to keep us safe and our educators went above and beyond to make remote learning effective and engaging for our future generation.

-We’re proud to support our Members and the people who care with their finances and assist them in times of need.
+Bank First is proud to support our Members and the people who care with their finances and assist them in times of need.

 Understanding the uncertainty Members were experiencing, we shifted our focus to providing Members with frequent information and support during the challenges faced by COVID-19 and natural disasters including the Victorian and NSW storms and floods.
 Financial support packages were available for Members in need, including interest free loans.

 Our Member Engagement model and physical environment was adapted so that we could safely continue to provide caring, personal service during the pandemic.

 Easy, personal and caring service is the mantra of our frontline team and the key ingredients to the better banking experience at Bank First.

 Our Member Engagement team do not have time limits on their calls, as our Members’ needs are at the heart of all their interactions.
 Our Relationship Officers continue to build strong relationships with our Members and the education and healthcare communities, to provide a highly personalised, mobile banking experience.

 Our Financial Planners pride themselves on understanding our Member’s needs and always applying trust and transparency to their approach.
 Online consultations were available during lockdown with the aim of supporting our Members wherever possible.
 An advocacy score of 100% was achieved and is a testament to their dedication and passion for helping our Members.